jcoliz/PlaidQuickstartBlazor/Tests.Functional/README.md

 ## TODO: Run tests against deployed environment

 This is not complete yet.
-Ween it's done, it will look something like...
+When it's done, it will look something like...

 1. Deploy ARM template as in Deploy.md
 2. "dotnet test -s appservice.runsettings"